-Having thus a promising collection of different models at hand, we put them to more formal tests.
-To this end we estimated them with two variants of the method of simulated moments, both of which seek to bring certain model-implied summary statistics (the 'moments'), which correspond to the stylized facts of interest, as close as possible to their empirical counterparts.
+We actually made use of two variants that seek to bring the model-implied summary statistics as close as possible to their empirical counterparts.
 In the first case, 'closeness' is represented by the distance between these moments as it is measured by a quadratic loss function.
 For the second case we introduced the concept of a (joint) moment coverage ratio (MCR).
 Here the models are repeatedly simulated over the empirical time horizon and we count the number of times where all of the simulated moments are contained in the empirical confidence intervals.
 MCR is therefore another, apparently new way of summarizing how often the data from a model and the real market could not be told apart.

 Accepting our (or a similar) choice of moments, both approaches provide us with a transparent and not too technical criterion to assess the overall fit of a model.
 This is indeed something that the burgeoning field of agent-based financial market models is currently in need of.
-So many models have been put forward that we are now facing the "wilderness of bounded rationality problem" (Hommes, 2011, p.
+So many models have been put forward for which we are now facing the "wilderness of bounded rationality problem" (Hommes, 2011, p.
 2), meaning that there are too many degrees of freedom to set up good models.
 At this stage some guidance is required to judge which models can mimic the stylized facts, say, "fairly well" and which are even "very good" in this way.
-A basic methodological message of our paper is that the method of simulated moments, with the specifications here proposed, is a superb tool to serve this purpose.
+Thus, to sum up, a basic methodological message of our paper is that the method of simulated moments, with the specifications here proposed, is a superb tool to serve this purpose.

-Actually, the present study suggests a general call for model contest-and its results are a good point of departure for that.
-On the one hand, we have identified mechanisms that are already quite efficient in matching the desired moments, the clear winner of the model contest in this paper being DCA-HPM: the discrete choice approach that incorporates herding with a certain predisposition towards chartism, which is however tamed by the misalignment correction mechanism.
+The results from applying this method to our family of models suggests a general call for model contest.
+On the one hand, we have identified mechanisms that, despite their elementary design, are already quite efficient in matching the desired moments.
+Specifically, regarding the ranking of the models, the clear winner of the model contest in this paper is DCA-HPM: the discrete choice approach that incorporates herding with a certain predisposition towards chartism, which is however tamed by the misalignment correction mechanism.

-On the other hand, concerning the quantitative performance of this model, it may be recalled that we bootstrapped a (moment-specific) p-value of 32.6% for it, and that according to the MCR criterion no less than 26.6 per cent of the simulations are indistinguishable from the empirical data.
-Our view is that these statistics set a standard for model validation and model selection, and raising these benchmarks may be accepted as a challenge to existing models and to future model building.
-This is not to say that goodness-of-fit along these or similar lines is the only criterion to evaluate competing models.
-In future research it should, however, be worked out clearly what other features might compensate for a possible inferiority in this respect.
+On the other hand, concerning the quantitative performance of this model version, it may be recalled that we bootstrapped a (moment-specific) p-value of 32.6% for it, and that according to the MCR criterion no less than 26.6 per cent of the simulations are indistinguishable from the empirical data.
+Our view is that these statistics set a remarkably high standard for model validation and model selection, and we hope that this benchmark may be accepted as a challenge to existing models and to future model building.25

-Appendix: Standard errors of the empirical moments
+Appendix A1: Standard errors of the empirical moments